Truweb-Solutions/python-crud-app/README.md

-# CRUD Flask MySQL Application
+# Flask CRUD Application with MySQL

-This is a basic CRUD (Create, Read, Update, Delete) application built using Python's Flask framework and MySQL for the database.
+This is a basic Flask application implementing CRUD (Create, Read, Update, Delete) functionality using a MySQL database to manage a list of students.
+This app includes routes to add, edit, view, and delete student records with basic HTML templates for rendering data.

 ## Features

-- **Create**: Add new records to the MySQL database.
+- **Create**: Add a new student record.
-- **Read**: View all records in a list.
+- **Read**: View a list of all student records.
-- **Update**: Edit existing records.
+- **Update**: Modify existing student details.
-- **Delete**: Remove records from the database.
+- **Delete**: Remove student records.

 ## Requirements

 - Python 3.x
 - Flask
+- Flask-MySQLdb
 - MySQL
-- MySQL Connector for Python

 ## Setup